getsentry/responses/README.rst

 Response Registry
 ---------------------------

-By default, ``responses`` module uses algorithm, when ``Response`` is searched in all available registered responses and returns a match, registry keeps unchanged.
+By default, ``responses`` module will search all registered``Response`` objects and return a match.
+If only one ``Response`` is registered, the registry is kept unchanged.
 However, if multiple matches are found for the same request, then first match is returned and removed from registry.

-Such behavior is suitable for most of use cases, but to handle special conditions, user can implement custom registry which must follow interface of ``registries.FirstMatchRegistry``.
+Such behavior is suitable for most of use cases, but to handle special conditions, you can implement custom registry which must follow interface of ``registries.FirstMatchRegistry``.
-Redefining ``find`` method will allow to create custom search and return appropriate ``Response``
+Redefining the ``find`` method will allow you to create custom search logic and return appropriate ``Response``

 Example that shows how to set custom registry